Hienducnguyen1206/Hienducnguyen1206/README.md

 ## Hi there 👋
 - 🌱 I’m currently learning at Hanoi University of Science and Technology
-- 🔭 I wan't to become a pro Game Developer
+- 🔭 I want to become a pro Game Developer
 <br>
 More about me 😄 : <br>
 When I was a child, my first experience with video games came through a Chinese-made Block game machine that my mother bought for me for 1$.
 I was captivated by the games and spent most of my free time playing them, to the point where I had to replace the batteries frequently.
 My mom often had to scold or even punish me for being so addicted to gaming.